 Sprouting

 Sprouting doesn’t make onions inedible.
-It just means that they are no longer fresh and that their nutrients, texture, and flavor will be different.
+A sprouted onion means that it is no longer fresh and that its nutrients, texture, and flavor will be different.

-You can definitely still eat onions that have sprouted.
-But remove all of these areas, including the inside layers that are now the start of leaves or roots.
+You can definitely still eat sprouted onions but be sure to remove all of these areas, including the inside layers that are now the start of leaves or roots.

 Check Out More Interesting Articles